grommet/grommet/src/js/components/TextInput/README.md

 **size**

-The size of the TextInput.
+The size of the text.

 ```
 small